YotaYota/notes/work_strategy.md

 ideas, write them down on paper for later consideration).
 5. When I reach some kind of end point of the choosen approach, evaluate the conclusions and save them.

+#

+- Work become more granulary, and it feels less heavy.
+- It is easier to find a comfortable pace.
+- Gets you more mentally involved and increases understanding of what I'm acutally trying to solve.